carloscisnerosjr/ai-rag-chatbot/README.md

 ## Prerequisites

-- Docker
+Be sure to have an OpenAI API key and Git installed.
 - OpenAI API Key
-- Node.js
+- Git

-## Clone the Repository
+## Clone the Repository and create .env file

 `git clone https://github.com/carloscisnerosjr/ai-rag-chatbot`